-3.2.4 Social Members who shall be persons with an interest in the objects of the Club.
-Social Members shall not sail at the Club.
-No new social members will be admitted after 9 March 2016.
+3.2.1 Social Members who shall be persons with an interest in the objectives of the Club.
+Social Members may sail at the Club up to six times per year.

 3.3 Temporary Membership may be granted in all categories of membership at the discretion of the Committee of Management.

 3.4 Members of organisations affiliated to the Club will be able to use Club facilities as detailed in these Rules.
 They shall not have voting rights.